If you have any questions about potential availability for the current 2014-2015 academic year, please contact Tom McQueen, 206-947-2434 or email.

 At Lake and Park, negative numbers can be taught to first graders and so can the origin of the alphabet.
 There is no limit to our reach, our stretch, our expanse.
 We value equally the concrete, the hands-on, the digging in the dirt, hammering of the nail, and wading in the water to see where the small fry has gone.
 We are at home in the here and now and in the abstract, when we are prepared for it, in the big ideas and in the little things that surround us.
 We offer mutli-age classrooms and a teacher to student ratio that is often lower than one to ten.
 We prefer to call a group of children by a name that allows for more than one grade to be included.
 We aim to treat each child as an individual, developing at an individual’s rate of growth.

 Please, look into this site to see images that depict children and teachers in action.
 Scan through our blog, The Ampersand, as well.
 It contains detailed information regarding particular thematic studies.
-Through both venues, you will learn of our teachers– dedicated and highly collaborative..
-As we are affiliated with the Northwest Association of Independent Schools, we share with it a commitment to maintaining high standards in all of our undertakings.
+Through both venues, you will learn of our teachers—dedicated and highly collaborative.
+As we are affiliated with the Northwest Association of Independent Schools, and other organizations, we share a commitment to maintaining high standards in all of our undertakings.

 Open Houses are held throughout the year so that you may meet us in person.